Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Introduction

 \section{Introduction}

 Distributed machine learning at the edge is recognized as an effective strategy to address the limitations of centralized ML systems, including privacy risks, data sovereignty issues, and the high data transmission costs of collecting vast amounts of data centrally~\citep{Verbraeken2020}.
 Among various distributed approaches, Federated Learning (FL) stands out \citep{mcmahan_communication-efficient_2017, konevcny2016federated}, due to its effectiveness in training ML models (typically NN-based) preserving data locality.
 Specifically, FL protocols involve a set of nodes (or \textit{clients}) that individually train a model locally on their own data, and only the model updates are shared.
 Hence, a global model is iteratively aggregated and distributed to all nodes until convergence.
-Typically, this process is coordinated by a central server, but serverless protocols have also been proposed~\citep{lalitha2018fully}.
+Typically, this process is coordinated by a central server, but serverless protocols have also been proposed~\citep{lalitha2018fully,beltran2023decentralized,yuan2024decentralized}.

-Despite its initial focus on communication efficiency, considerable progress have been made in enhancing several FL's well-known challenges~\citep{kairouz2021advances}, primarily including privacy and security~\citep{wei2020federated,Mothukuri2021Feb}, adaptability to the heterogeneity in the data distribution (e.g., non-IID)~\citep{zhao2018federated-noniid} and variability in participating devices capabilities~\citep{khan2020federated}.
+While FL was initially designed for communication efficiency, significant progress has been made in addressing its well-known challenges~\citep{kairouz2021advances}, primarily including privacy and security~\citep{wei2020federated,Mothukuri2021Feb}, adaptation to heterogeneous data distributions (e.g., non-IID)~\citep{zhao2018federated-noniid} and variability in device capabilities~\citep{khan2020federated}.
+However, most FL research still focuses on supervised learning \citep{Singh2022Feb}.

-However, most research in FL still focuses on supervised tasks \citep{Singh2022Feb}.
-Notably, in many real-world contexts, labeled data is often scarce or absent, and the process of labeling is prohibitively expensive.
-This discrepancy highlights the need for a greater exploration of unsupervised learning techniques within the Federated Learning framework \citep{kairouz2021advances}, raising significant challenges in the learning process due to the lack of explicit guidance from labels.